Core Concepts

 TrustFingerprint

-TrustFingerprint is a dynamic, on-chain reputation system that quantifies the reliability and contribution of each node operator.
-The score is calculated using a multifactorial formula that includes uptime, governance participation, economic stake, and technical performance.
-This score is then used to weight voting power and determine reward distribution.
+TrustFingerprint is a dynamic, onchain reputation system that quantifies the operational reliability of each node operator.
+The score is calculated from objective, on-chain verifiable components measured automatically, with no subjective or manual element.
+It is scored on a 0–10000 scale (displayed as 0–1), and entry thresholds gate tier promotion: Validator 0.60, Guardian 0.70, Oracle 0.80.
+The score is used to weight reward distribution and to gate node-tier eligibility.
 A detailed explanation is available in the TrustFingerprint Overview.

 Two-Chamber Governance